-Have you ever wondered how much of your life is spent sleeping?
-33 years!
+Have you ever wondered how much sleep you get in your life on average?
+26 years!
 What about eating?
 4.5 years.
 That’s right, four and a half years of your life will be spent eating.
 The following infographic examines your life, divided up into the big main things we all do: sleep, work, eat, watch tv, socialise, go to school and so on.
 What’s left at the end is a precious amount of time for you to spend enjoying life, but how much time is that?
 Find out below…

 Your Life In Numbers

 The one activity you spend most of your life doing is sleep.
 But how does it compare to work, socialising and laughing?
-The average human spends roughly 79 years, or 28,835 days on Earth.
+The average human spends roughly 79 years or 28,835 days on Earth.
+So, there are an average of 692,040 hours in a lifetime.
 Each bead in this jar represents one year.
 Let’s take a look at how we spend the time of our lives.

-Throughout our lives, we spend an enormous 26 years sleeping.
+The average person spends about 26 years sleeping in their life which equates to 9,490 days or 227,760 hours.
 Surprisingly, we also spend 7 years trying to get to sleep.
 That’s 33 years or 12,045 days spent in bed!

 But what’s so special about sleep?
 It boosts mental and physical well-being including immunity, weight regulation and even fertility.
 However much you need, a quality kip is a sleep well spent.

 As for tossing and turning, do some breathing exercises, read a book or have a relaxing bath to make you sleepy.
 If you aren’t tired, don’t force it.
 Just think of what else you could be doing with those 7 years!

 However, trying to reduce the amount of time you sleep probably isn’t a good idea.
 Unless you’re a Short Sleeper – only 1-3% of the population are – you risk your health, and ultimately reducing the size number of beads in your jar.